vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

 ```

-This file contains various mappings to convert JSON results into dataclasses we can handle locally more easily, and is useful to read through to get a feel for the structure of some of these objects, but doesn't contain too much in the way of new concepts so we will leave you to read through it later.
+This file contains various mappings to convert JSON results into data classes.
+You can handle them locally more easily, and it is useful to read through to get a feel for the structure of some of these objects, but doesn't contain too much in the way of new concepts so you can read through it later.

 Next create a file called `vega_ws_client.py` with the following contents: